6998-Decentrialized-Video/Decentralized-Video-Backend/README.md

 Before you begin, ensure you have the following installed on your system:

 - Python 3.8 or later
-- Node.js and NPM (if you have Node.js components)
 - IPFS (InterPlanetary File System)
 - MongoDB Atlas Account
 - MetaMask Wallet (for deploying contracts and testing)